2013 Miami Dolphins season: Week 16: at Buffalo Bills

-With the shutout loss, the Dolphins fell to 8-7 and put their playoff hopes on the line.
+With the shutout loss, the Dolphins fell to 8–7 and put their playoff hopes on the line.
 This was the first time the Dolphins had been shoutout since week 17 of last year against the Patriots.

 Week 17: vs. New York Jets

-With the loss, coupled with a wins by the Steelers and Chargers, the Dolphins ended their season 8-8.
+With the loss, the Dolphins finished the season with an 8–8 record and were eliminated from playoff contention.